ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteRunway.rst

 ISiteRunway
 ===========

-.. py:class:: ISiteRunway
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteRunway

    object

    Interface used to access the options for a Runway site type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteRunway

 Overview
 --------